Crapworks/elasticutils/README.md

 Used:  3.9TiB
 ```

-Please not again that it shows **NOT** only the storage on the node you specify.
+Please note again that it shows **NOT** only the storage on the node you specify.
 This is the total/free/used storage by your whole cluster